koobs/freebsd-user-questions/README.md

 An `exp-run` is an "**exp**erimental **run**" of a single change/patch, on the entire ports tree (to build packages), or on FreeBSD itself for all supported architectures.
 They are used to identify regressions in potentially high-impact changes, or for changes that can affect many ports or architectures.

+In the context of Bugzilla, it means an `exp-run` has been requested or might be needed (?), has been run and passed (+), or has been run and failed (-)

 ### Workflow

 ### Triage